open-telemetry/opentelemetry-collector-contrib/receiver/journaldreceiver/README.md

 Parses Journald events from systemd journal.
 Journald receiver is dependent on `journalctl` binary to be present and must be in the $PATH of the agent.

-> :construction: This receiver is in alpha and configuration fields are subject to change.

 ## Configuration

 | Field                  | Default          | Description                                                                                                        |